neha2gupta7/Web-Scrapping/README.md

 Save the filtered and analyzed data into a CSV file for further processing and reporting.

-Tasks

 1. Web Scraping

-Using BeautifulSoup and Selenium, scrape the following information from JustWatch:
+Using BeautifulSoup, scrape the following information from JustWatch:

 a.
 Movie Information